 To see if this program can be of help to you, a family member, friend or neighbor, contact Kathleen Boccio (Eastside Neighborhood Advisor) by calling 315-478-8634 ext.
 3 or emailing Kathyb@westcottcc.org.

-The Senior Dry Goods Food Pantry is held on the 2nd and 4th Mondays from 11 am – 1 pm and is available to seniors age 60+ that are residents of the 13210 zip code or are Senior Services participants.
+Food Pantry is held on Mondays from 1-3 pm and is available to seniors age 60+ that are residents of the 13210 zip code or are Senior Services participants.
 To be eligible you must meet Food Bank of CNY specified income guidelines, complete a registration form and provide proof of income.
-For more information about our Senior Dry Goods Food Pantry call 315-478-8634 or stop in.
+For more information about our Food Pantry call 315-478-8634 or stop in.

 Senior Companions are volunteers who provide assistance and friendship to adults who have difficulty with daily living tasks, such as shopping or paying bills.
 Senior Companions help these adults remain independent in their homes instead of having to move to more costly institutional care.
 Senior Companions give families or professional caregivers a much needed time off from their duties, run errands, and often provide friendship for their clients.
 There is no cost to have a Senior Companion.
 For more information about having a Senior Companion visitor, contact Kathleen Boccio by calling 315-478-8634 ext.
 3 or emailing Kathyb@westcottcc.org.
 This program is offered through a collaboration with InterFaith Works.